-Until 2005, there was an annual limit of 10,000 on the number of asylees who were authorized to adjust their status to LPR.
+Until 2005, there was an annual limit of 10,000 on the number of asylees authorized to adjust to LPR status.
 The implementation of the REAL ID Act eliminated that cap.
 No annual limit has since existed on the number of refugees eligible to adjust to LPR status.

 Since 2008, the annual ceiling for the number of refugees admitted to the United States has remained at 80,000.